Felonies Attorney Williamson County, TX

 - Capital felonies: The most severe felony, a capital murder charge is punishable by death or life in prison without parole.
 It is reserved for individuals who knowingly or intentionally caused the death of another, such as multiple murders or a murder committed during other felonies.

 Felonies can result in life-altering penalties and any criminal accusations should be taken seriously.
 Do not wait to start building your legal defense!
-Get a criminal defense attorney on your side today.
+Get a felony defense attorney Williamson County TX on your side today.

 Board Certified Attorney